-8.12.13.3 Land Division Review Criteria - Plans of Subdivision and Consents
+8.12.13.3Land Division Review Criteria - Plans of Subdivision and Consents

-1. The applicant must pre-consult with the local municipality prior to applying to the County.

-- 2. The applicant must submit all required fees including the fees payable the County and Conservation Authority if applicable. - 3.
+- 1. The applicant must pre-consult with the local municipality prior to applying to the County. - 2.
+The applicant must submit all required fees including the fees payable the County and Conservation Authority if applicable. - 3.
 The application shall be complete and shall include a sketch to scale and the prescribed application fee and shall comply with the requirements of The Planning Act and associated Ontario Regulation for the filing, review, notice and decision procedures. - 4.
 The sketch shall show the lands to be subdivided or severed and the lands to be retained including the existing and proposed lot dimensions, lot areas and buildings, natural physical features water wells, sewage disposal systems, water bodies, slopes, tree cover and sufficient information to be able to easily locate the land.
 The sketch will preferably show surrounding land uses. - 5.
 The proposed use of the lands shall be a use permitted in the underlying land use designation (e.g. refer to the Official Plan Land Uses Plan Schedules to determine designation and then refer to corresponding list of permitted uses for that designation in the text of this Plan). - 6.
-Number of Consents: - a.
-Urban or Rural Settlement Area or Rural District up to two consents for residential purposes may be granted for a legally conveyable lot, excluding the retained lot, where the approval authority is satisfied that a plan of subdivision of the land is not necessary for proper and orderly development.
+Number of Consents:

+- a.
+In the Rural District, where the lot existed as of: - i.
+January 1, 1980 in North Stormont and South Glengarry; - ii.
+September 12, 2001 in North Glengarry; and, - iii.
+August 18, 2006 in North Dundas, South Stormont, and South Dundas up to two (2) consents for residential purposes may be granted for a legally conveyable lot, excluding the retained lot, where the approval authority is satisfied that a plan of subdivision of the land is not necessary for proper and orderly development.
-Where the land is in the Rural District and the lot existed as of:

-- I. January 1, 1980 in North Stormont and South Glengarry; - II.
-September 12, 2001 in North Glengarry; and - III.
-August 18, 2006 in North Dundas, South Stormont and South Dundas;

 - b.
-Within the Township of South Glengarry consents along the waterfront shall be granted under the following circumstances subject to conformity of the Township of South Glengarry's Zoning By-law and the Official Plan: - To dispose of a second or additional dwellings on an existing lot (excepting secondary units); - ii.
+In the Township of South Glengarry, consents along the waterfront shall be granted under the following circumstances subject to conformity of the Township of South Glengarry's Zoning By-law and the Official Plan: - i.
+To dispose of a second or additional dwellings on an existing lot (excepting additional residential units); - ii.
 To allow for a lot addition where the net result is to increase the size and serviceability of the lot; and - iii.
 To allow for a lot addition to consolidate land in the conversion of a cottage or seasonal dwelling to a permanent dwelling if the lot has frontage on a public road.